Deformations of representations of fundamental groups of complex varieties: Thom-Whitney functors

 \subsection{Application to Hodge theory}

 From the point of view of Hodge theory, this has the following consequence.
-Let $X\subset \overline{X}$ be an open subset of a compact Kähler manifold whose complement is a SNC divisor.
+Let $X\subset \overline{X}$ be an open subset of a compact Kähler manifold or of a proper algebraic variety whose complement is a normal crossing divisor $D$.
 Let $j:X\hookrightarrow \overline{X}$.
-Navarro Aznar (\cite[\S~7--8]{Navarro}) shows that on $R_\TW j_* \QQ_X$ there is a canonical filtration $\tau$ such that
+Navarro Aznar (\cite[\S~7--8]{Navarro}) shows that on $R_\TW j_* \underline{\QQ}_X$ there is a canonical filtration $\tau$ such that

-is a mixed Hodge diagram of sheaves, whose components are sheaves of commutative DG algebras.
-From the axioms on Thom-Whitney resolutions that we wrote above, it follows that applying $R_\TW\Gamma(\overline{X},-)$ to the above diagrams (i.e.\ to each component and to the filtered quasi-isomorphisms between them) gives a mixed Hodge diagram of commutative DG algebras, whose cohomology computes the cohomology of $X$ and puts a MHS on it.
+is a mixed Hodge diagram of sheaves whose components are commutative DG algebras.
+From the axioms of Thom-Whitney resolutions that we wrote above, it follows that applying $R_\TW\Gamma(\overline{X},-)$ to the above diagrams (i.e.\ to each component and to the filtered quasi-isomorphisms between them) gives a mixed Hodge diagram of commutative DG algebras, whose cohomology computes the cohomology of $X$ and puts a MHS on it.
 Furthermore such a diagram is functorial for morphisms, up to natural quasi-isomorphisms.